-- 1) When adding a switching type EVEMS to an existing circuit or feeder to apply 8-106 10), two load calculations (one with the EVSE and one with the existing load) will be required to determine the greatest demand on the service. - 2) BCEC Rule 8-202 1) a) does not specify requirements where EVSE loads are supplied from a dwelling unit's panelboard.
-Upcoming changes to the 2024 CEC code have clarified the requirements for EVSE loads.
-To support this upcoming change, the application of the BCEC Rule 8-202 1) a), any EVSE loads supplied from a dwelling unit's panelboard shall be added with a 100% demand factor, except as permitted by Rule 8-106 11).
-Note: The relaxation of 8-106 11) would not apply if the EVEMS did not monitor the consumer's service, feeders, and branch circuits and control the electric vehicle supply equipment loads in accordance with Rule 8-500. - 3) BCEC Rule 8-202 3) d) does not specify requirements where EVSE loads are controlled by an EVEMS in accordance with Rule 8-106 10) or Rule 86-300 2).
-For application of the BCEC 8-202 3) d), 8-204 1) d), 8-206 1) d), 8-208 1) d), and 8-210 c), the demand load for EVSE allowed by any EVEMS is in accordance with Rule 8-106 10) and shall be added with a 100% demand factor; except as permitted by Rule 8-106 11).
+1) When adding a switching type EVEMS to an existing circuit or feeder to apply 8-106 10), two load calculations (one with the EVSE and one with the existing load) will be required to determine the greatest demand on the service.
+The calculated demand would be the greatest demand applied at any one time plus any monitoring or controlling current used for the other loads.
+A permit and load calculations are also required for plug-in style switching devices designed to connect to an existing receptacle such as a dryer receptacle.
+This is because the load switching device changes the characteristics of the branch circuit and the electrical load calculation.
+The installation, mounting and location of these devices must also be considered in order to be compliant with the BCEC.

+2) For the application of the BCEC Rule 8-202 1) a) vii), any EVSE loads supplied from a dwelling unit's panelboard shall be added with a 100% demand factor, except as permitted by Rule 8-106 10) and 11).
+Note: The relaxation of 8-106 11) would not apply if the EVEMS did not monitor the consumer's service, feeders, and branch circuits and control the electric vehicle supply equipment loads in accordance with Rule 8-500.

+3) For the application of the BCEC 8-202 3) d), 8-204 1) d), 8-206 1) d), 8-208 1) d), and 8-210 c), the demand load for EVSE allowed by any EVEMS in accordance with Rule 8-106 10) shall be added with a 100% demand factor; except as permitted by Rule 8-106 11).

 Note: Utility equipment is not regulated by the BC Electrical Code but may be affected by the use of these systems.
 The electrical utility should be consulted and notified of all EVEMS when installation of EVSE and EVEMS is being considered.
+FRM-1127-07 (2018-12-03) Page 5 of 6